10yard/dkbros/readme.md

 - Player 1 gets the barrel control.

-- Pulling rivets is fun with 2 players sharing the task, and it reduces some of the difficulty.
+- Pulling rivets is fun with 2 players sharing the task.
+The fireballs spawn in a calculated safe position for both players.

 - If one player completes the stage then both players complete the stage together but the player completing the stage gets the bonus points - unless you finish exactly at the same time.